onflow/flip-fest/README.md

 ![image](https://user-images.githubusercontent.com/8709330/133093074-c64a6a04-3ee6-42d3-837d-d75ab9328a20.png)

-# flip-fest — Flow Improvement Proposal Contribution Backlog
+# flip-fest — Flow Improvement Proposal (FLIP) Fest

 To see the winners and all the amazing projects produced by the participants, see the [winners](./winners.md).